 7. Be the light.
 When you focus on being the light, wherever you are, there is no room for negative energy within you.
 The light overpowers it.
 When you find yourself in a situation or group that is negative, disparaging or otherwise toxic, look within yourself and find the light.
 Be positive and kind and solutions-minded.
 Others will be drawn to your energy and follow suit.

 Short of holing yourself up like a hermit, you can’t totally avoid negative energy.
-You can protect yourself from absorbing it.
-When you learn to how protect yourself, you find the strength to handle any person or situation.
+You can protect yourself from negative energy by using these skills to avoid absorbing it.
+When you learn the skills to protect your energy, you find the strength to handle any person or situation.

 I’d love to hear from you: How do you handle negative people or situations?
 What has worked for you?